toptal/haste-client/README.md

 ## Changing the location of your haste server

-By default, haste is expected to be running on `http://localhost:7777`, which I'm sure no one is doing.
+By default, haste will point at `http://hastebin.com`.
 You can change this by setting the value of ENV['HASTE_SERVER'] to the URL of your haste server.
-You can use `alias` to make easy shortcuts if you commonly use a few hastes intermingled with each other.
-To do that, you'd put something like
+You can also use `alias` to make easy shortcuts if you commonly use a few hastes intermingled with each other.
+To do that, you'd put something like this into ~.bash_profile:

 alias work_haste="HASTE_SERVER=http://something.com haste"

-After which you can use `work_haste` to send hastes there.
+After which you can use `work_haste` to send hastes to that server instead.

 ## Author